RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181022_r1_37C_acetate_O2_dilution/README.md

     - mCherry - 5000ms
     - YFP - 5000ms

-6. Approximately 15 positions were then marked on the `dilution` mixture pad.
+6. Approximately 10 positions were then marked on the `dilution` mixture pad.
 These positions were chosen requiring separation of cells and avoidance of debris.

-7. These were positions were imaged every five minutes for 1.5 hours using only the Brightfield channel.
-After two hours, these positions were imaged once more using a Brightfield, mCherry, and YFP channels.
+7. These were positions were imaged every 10 minutes for 4 hours using only the Brightfield channel.
+After this time, these positions were imaged once more using a Brightfield, mCherry, and YFP channels.

 10. The samples were discarded and the dataset was transferred to the storage server.